Help

 2. Choose the folders you want to scan.
 You can even scan your Music library.

-3. Click Start scanning.
+3. Click Find duplicates.

 4. Duplicate File Finder showing the option to find duplicate pictures